valdisiljuconoks/localization-provider-core/README.md

 * Database-driven localization provider for .Net applications
 * Easy resource registrations via code
 * Supports hierarchical resources (with the help of child classes)

-## What's new in v6?
-Please [refer to this post](https://tech-fellow.eu/2020/02/22/localization-provider-major-6/) to read more about new features in v6.

 ## Source Code Repos
 The whole package of libraries is split into multiple git repos (with submodule linkage in between).
 Below is list of all related repositories: